 C. S. Hand has a Masters of Philosophy in English Literature from the University of Cambridge where he studied British and German Romanticism.
-He is currently preparing the notebooks of Christian Winter for publication along with translating Winter’s tripartite epic, Splatterism.
+He is currently translating Christian Winter’s tripartite epic, Splatterism.
 Fantasy books are something he cherishes, and has dedicated his life to finding and translating rare and esoteric works by neglected fantasy authors.

 How Did You Become A Fantasy Author?